cockpit-project/cockpituous/ansible/aws/README.md

 Webhook setup
 -------------
-AWS runs our primary webhook.
+Our primary webhook runs in CentOS CI.
+If that goes down, we can bring up a fallback in AWS.
 Deploy or update it with:

     ansible-playbook -i inventory aws/launch-webhook.yml